IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 This document specifies one TLS extension to support the opportunistic utilization of TCP-AO with keys derived from the TLS secure handshake.
-The AO Extension can only be placed in the ClientHello message.
+The "tcp_ao" extension can only be placed in the ClientHello message.

 ~~~
 enum {
-    AO(TBD),
+    tcp_ao(TBD),
     (65535)
 } ExtensionType;
 ~~~

-The format for the AO Extension is defined by:
+The format for the "tcp_ao" is defined by:

 ~~~
    enum {